htdebeer/pandocomatic/documentation/pandocomatic_configuration.md

 Pandocomatic's default configuration file is defined in the file [`lib/pandocomatic/default_configuration.yaml`](https://github.com/htdebeer/pandocomatic/blob/master/lib/pandocomatic/default_configuration.yaml).
-This default configuration is used whenever
+This default configuration is used when

 - no configuration is specified via the command-line option `--config`, and
 - no default configuration file (`pandocomatic.yaml`) can be found in the *pandocomatic data directory*.

-When converting a directory tree, each time pandocomatic enters a directory, it also looks for a default configuration file to *update* the current settings.
+When converting a directory tree, each time pandocomatic enters a (sub) directory, it also looks for a default configuration file to *update* the current settings.
 In other words, you can have pandocomatic behave differently in a sub directory than the current directory by putting a `pandocomatic.yaml` file in that sub directory that changes the global settings or *external pandocomatic templates*.

 ### Templates

-Besides the global `settings` section, a *pandocomatic configuration file* can also contain a `templates` section.
-In the `templates` section you define the *external pandocomatic templates* you want to use when converting files with pandocomatic.
+Besides the global `settings` property, a *pandocomatic configuration file* can also contain a `templates` property.
+In the `templates` property you define the *external pandocomatic templates* you want to use when converting files with pandocomatic.
 Pandocomatic templates are discussed in detail in the [Chapter on pandocomatic templates](#pandocomatic-templates).
 The `glob` property of